Cardiac Output Equation

 Cardiac Output Equation Example

-It's good to remember that when assessing a patient's cardiac health, relying on a single number doesn’t give the whole picture.
+It's good to remember that when assessing a patient's cardiac health, relying on a single number doesn't give the whole picture.
 Cardiac output is incredibly dynamic and can be influenced by various factors like exercise, hormones, or even body temperature.
-This means that each person will have their own unique baseline for heart function, and what's considered normal can vary widely.
+This means that each person will have a unique baseline for heart function, and what's considered normal can vary widely.

 A commonly cited stroke volume for a healthy adult hovers around 70mL per beat.
 Combined with a typical resting heart rate ranging from 60 to 80 beats per minute, you get a ballpark figure for 5 liters per minute cardiac output.
 However, these values are just averages, and individual values can fall anywhere within this spectrum.